zdfowler/diedactic/paper.md

 Results of slimming and analysis by `klar` identified three types of vulnerability
 reduction:

-  a) No reduction in known CVEs
+  1. No reduction in known CVEs
-  b) Reduction in known CVEs
+  2. Reduction in known CVEs
-  c) Unknown reduction in CVEs
+  3. Unknown reduction in CVEs

-Type (b) is considered to be success, in terms of the slimming process, though there is no indication the application remains fully functional without further testing.
+Type (2) is considered to be success, in terms of the slimming process, though there is no indication the application remains fully functional without further testing.

 Of the 163 projects selected for inclusion, 149 were still active at the time of